 Only BERT (Bidirectional Encoder Representations from Transformer) supports context modelling where the previous and next sentence context is taken into consideration.
 In Word2Vec, GloVe only word embeddings are considered and previous and next sentence context is not considered.

-21. Bidirectional context is supported by which of the following embedding
+21. In NLP, Bidirectional context is supported by which of the following embedding

 d.
 All the above